Iamkemical/APIDemo/README.md

 The API performs error logging using an integrated logging provider, NLog, this helps with logging errors to a file on the local machine.
 See Documentation for more information on how to use NLog (https://github.com/NLog/NLog)

-## Unit testing with xUnit and Moq
+## Unit testing with NUnit and Moq
-Unit testing is integrated into the application using popular unit testing libraries, xUnit and Moq.
+Unit testing is integrated into the application using popular unit testing libraries, NUnit and Moq.

 ## API Versioning
 API Versioning was integrated into the project so you can have different versions of the API all running concurrently on Swagger.